 • Health insurance confirmation

-Special Cases for Residency Permits
+Special Residency Cases

 After moving to Iceland, the first step you must take is to register your legal address and set up your national ID number, called kennitala.
 Every person living in Iceland has a kennitala, which is a unique, 10-digit number that acts as your identification number or social security number.